awksedgreep/mytod/README.md

 # Mytod

 ToD Server that's RFC868 compliant.
+This is just a test repo.

 Currently runs on port 3787 intead of standard 37 so you can run as normal user.